Naviamold1/Discord-AI-Bot/README.md

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/Naviamold1/Discord-AI-Bot/issues).

-If you do plan to contribute please install and set this up via [Poetry](#poetry-install-optional) and install dev dependencies.
+If you do plan to contribute please install and set this up via [uv](#uv-install) and install dev dependencies.

 ## Show your support